Last reviewed 09 Mar 2023

 The tax period is the calendar month and, if the subject of the tax is the use of a payment card, the tax period is the year in which the payment card was used.

-Effective from 1 January 2025 a new indirect tax on sweetened soft drinks will come into force.
-The tax will apply to soft drinks sweetened with sugar or any other sweeteners including sweetened bottled water, flavoured drinks, ice teas, juices, non-alcoholic beer and wine with an alcohol content of up to 0.5%, and drinks with a high caffeine content, such as energy drinks.
+Effective from 1 January 2025 a new indirect tax on sweetened soft drinks is in force.
+The tax applies to soft drinks sweetened with sugar or any other sweeteners including sweetened bottled water, flavoured drinks, ice teas, juices, non-alcoholic beer and wine with an alcohol content of up to 0.5%, and drinks with a high caffeine content, such as energy drinks.

 The tax liability arises on the date of the first supply of the drink in Slovakia as of 1 January 2025.
 However, if the supplied drinks are acquired from abroad, the taxpayer may decide whether to apply the origination of the tax liability on the date of the first supply of the drink in Slovakia or on the date of acquisition of the drink from abroad (in this case, the taxpayer is obliged to apply the chosen procedure for a period of two calendar years).

-The basis for the tax calculation will be the quantity of the beverage expressed in litres (or kilograms).
+The basis for the tax calculation is the quantity of the beverage expressed in litres (or kilograms).

 As your partner, we are on an equal footing, and we can support and assist you to achieve your business goals.
 Grow with us – and continue to boost your success